Turkeybeard

 Foliage: simple leaves, alternate, broadleaf evergreen, leathery, approximately 1" long with rounded tips.
 Foliage changes from dark green to reddish-green to purple in the fall

-Flowers: terminal clusters, small urn shaped, white to pink; bears a bright red to pink fruit (drupe) app.
+Flower: terminal clusters, small urn shaped, white to pink; bears a bright red to pink fruit (drupe) app.
 1/4" - 1/2" in diameter.

-Flowering/fruiting time: May to June
+Flowering time: May - June

 Habitat: sandy soils